-Typically, this means lifting nothing heavier than 10 pounds, no heavy pulling or pushing of objects such as car doors or even heavy purses, and no weight training.
-This also includes any weight lifting exercises that involve the chest and back (and to some degree, the arms), push-ups, pull-ups, dips, certain yoga poses and Pilates moves that rely on balancing body weight with the arms, swinging a golf club or tennis racquet, and using certain exercise equipment such as an elliptical trainer with arm attachments.
-These activities place a significant stress on the pecs and should be avoided early on after surgery.
+Typically, this means lifting nothing heavier than 10 pounds.
+No heavy pulling or pushing of objects such as car doors or even heavy purses, and no weight training.
+This also includes any weight lifting exercises that involve the chest and back (and to some degree, the arms).
+Patients should avoid push-ups, pull-ups, dips, certain yoga poses and Pilates moves that rely on balancing body weight with the arms, swinging a golf club or tennis racquet, and using certain exercise equipment such as an elliptical trainer with arm attachments.

-Exercise that is allowed and encouraged during those first 4 weeks after surgery is lower body specific exercise.
+In the first 4 weeks after surgery, Dr. Williams recommends lower body exercise.
 Any type of leg exercise including lunges, leg presses, and squats (without weights) are fine.
-Light to moderate cardio can also be performed, such as walking, stationary cycling, and the elliptical (without the arms) as long as there is no bouncing type of motion like running or jumping.
-Core specific strengthening exercises are also allowed if done very carefully.
+Light to moderate cardio can also be performed, such as walking, stationary cycling, and the elliptical (without the arms).
+Strive for no bouncing motion like running or jumping.
+Patients may also carefully complete core strengthening exercises.
 These types of exercises can usually begin at 2 weeks post-op.

-At the four-week post-op visit, the patient’s progress will be reviewed and if all is progressing as expected and planned, the patient will be allowed to slowly begin arm workouts followed by chest exercises.
+At the four-week post-op visit, the patient’s progress will be reviewed.
+If all is progressing normal in the recovery, the patient may slowly begin arm workouts followed by chest exercises.

 Eventually, every patient regains total strength of their pec muscles and are able to perform any exercise they desire.
 Dr. Williams has operated upon competitive fitness models and bodybuilders who continue to compete and highlight their pecs after breast augmentation surgery.